gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection_2.rst

 EXT: Buttons and selection
 ====================================================

-Changing values with A and B buttons
+Changing values with A and B-buttons
 ----------------------------------------

-| Use the A button to increase a variable.
+| Use the A-button to increase a variable.
-| Use the B button to decrease a variable.
+| Use the B-button to decrease a variable.
-| In the code below, the ``delay_time`` variable is increased in steps of 10 by the A button and decreased in steps of 10 by the B button.
+| In the code below, the ``delay_time`` variable is increased in steps of 10 by the A-button and decreased in steps of 10 by the B-button.
 Finally, text is scrolled with a delay of ``delay_time``.

 .. code-block:: python